3jackdaws/soundcloud-lib/README.md

 # Soundcloud-lib
-This Soundcloud API doesn't require a user-provided client ID to function.
+This Soundcloud API doesn't require a user-provided client ID to function because it scrapes one from public soundcloud pages.

 ![Version](https://img.shields.io/badge/version-0.6.0-blue.svg)